 - 2 large eggs, at room temperature

 - 15 ml (1 tbsp) vanilla extract or essence

 - 250 ml (1 cup) strong, hot coffee

 - 70 g smooth peanut butter

 - egg whites from 3 eggs, at room temperature

-- 125 g good-quality white chocolate, finely chopped
+- 125 g The Kate Tin White Baking Chocolate, finely chopped

 - 10 ml (2 tsp) vegetable or canola oil

 - 400 g unsalted butter, cubed and softened at room temperature (don't use salted butter!)